photoprism/photoprism-docs/docs/funding.md

 Ideas backed by one or more eligible sponsors are marked with a golden [sponsor](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) label.
 Let us know if we mistakenly label an idea as [unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).

+*Note that we've recently moved GitHub Sponsors from [sponsors/lastzero](https://github.com/sponsors/lastzero) to an [organization account](https://github.com/sponsors/photoprism) so that donations can be shared more easily.
+Tiers are more affordable now while benefits stay mostly the same.*

 Looking forward, specific solutions for funding development and maintenance could be to...

   - provide additional benefits to our sponsors